First: ouch. Second: you're here, so you must care a little. Here's why you should care a lot.

 CAT HERDER

-• Creative teams need systems, not chaos.
-(Nothing kills creativity faster than broken workflows and bureaucratic approval processes—good structure allows people to be more creative, not less.)
+Build systems, not chaos.
+Nothing kills creativity faster than broken workflows—good structure makes people MORE creative, not less.

-• Give them problems, not solutions.
-(Creative people want to solve things, not execute your ideas.)
+Give people problems, not solutions.
+Creative people want to solve things, not execute your ideas.

 Based on 10+ years of sweet-talking grumpy reporters, simultaneously managing 10+ student creators who had exams, relationships, and existential crises, and helping junior team members flourish.